-Click the Delete All button to delete all entries

-- 1) When the trigger connection is released, the according opening ports will be closed. - 2) Each rule allowed to be used only by one host on LAN synchronously.
+- 1. Click the Modify in the entry you want to modify.
+If you want to delete the entry, click the Delete. - 2.
+Modify the information. - 3.
+Click the Save button. - P Note: - 1) When the trigger connection is released, the according opening ports will be closed. - 2) Each rule allowed to be used only by one host on LAN synchronously.
 The trigger connection of other hosts on LAN will be refused. - 3) Incoming Port Range cannot overlap each other.